pktgen/fgen/docs/guides/sample_app_ug/phil.rst

 Phil Sample Application
 =======================

-The Phil sample application demonstrates multi-tasking by using the CNDP cthread API and provides two solutions to Dijkstra's famous dining philosopher's problem, 1) a ticket-based one and 2) a claim-based one.
+The Phil sample application demonstrates multi-tasking by using the FGEN cthread API and provides two solutions to Dijkstra's famous dining philosopher's problem, 1) a ticket-based one and 2) a claim-based one.
 The ``cthread`` library provides a cooperative multi-tasking environment that runs in userspace on a single pthread.